scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 The following additional requirements have been defined for a suitable
 tool:

-- Low Code/No Code/Visual Editing
+- Low-Code/No-Code/Visual Editing

-  As citizen data scientists (in this case, medical doctors) need to work with the tool, visual editing is necessary.
+  Citizen data scientists (in this case, medical doctors) need to work with the tool, so visual editing is necessary.
 But apart from being a visual editing tool only, support for creating custom pipeline components on the fly using R and python is necessary as well.